 Practitioners should obtain an understanding of the entity, its environment,11 and its system of internal control relevant to the preparation of the sustainability statements.
-This understanding should be sufficient to provide the practitioners with the ability to identify and assess the risks of material misstatements at disclosures level, thus providing a foundation for determination of further procedures to be designed and performed to respond to the risks.
+This understanding should be sufficient to provide the practitioners with the ability to identify and assess the disclosures where material misstatements are likely to arise, thus providing a foundation for determination of further procedures to be designed and performed to respond to risks.